Rigorous Quantum Thermodynamics from Entropic Path Integral Coarse-Graining: Results

-Having established the accuracy of our approach for computing $A_c$, we next examine the performance of the EPIGS models trained at a single temperature.
-Training data were generated from PIMD trajectories by selecting 150–300 representative configurations for each species using farthest-point sampling to maximise structural diversity.
+Having established the accuracy and efficiency of our approach for computing $A_c$, we next examine the performance of the EPIGS models trained at a single temperature for the formic acid and AT base pair systems.
+Training data were generated from PIMD trajectories by selecting 150–300 representative configurations for each species using farthest-point sampling to maximise structural diversity (SI Section S2.B).
 No energy-based filtering was applied, so the dataset naturally spans the full range of thermally accessible configurations.
-For FAD and AT, the dataset includes both monomer and dimer configurations, while for HCOOD and HCOO$^{-}$, configurations are drawn from single-species trajectories.
-Each dataset was partitioned into training, validation, and test subsets in an approximate 8:1:1 ratio.
-The EPIGS models achieve excellent training accuracy across all systems (see SI), with root-mean-square errors (RMSEs) below 0.1 meV per atom for energies (except for HCOOD with a RMSE of 0.14 meV per atom) and small relative force errors (e.g., 3.8\% for FAD and 5.1\% for the AT base pair).
-The consistently low training errors confirm energy–force consistency in the training data between the centroid free energy and forces.
-Validation and test errors closely match training performance for both energies and forces, indicating minimal overfitting and robust generalisation.
-The uniform accuracy observed across chemically and structurally diverse systems highlights the broad applicability of the EPIGS framework.
+For each cluster, the corresponding monomer(s) are trained together in a single EPIGS model.
+The EPIGS models achieve excellent training accuracy and size-transferability across all systems (see SI Section S4 for parity plots and full error tables), with root-mean-square errors (RMSEs) below 0.1 meV per atom for $\Delta A_\text{c}$ (except for HCOOD with a RMSE of 0.14 meV per atom) and small relative force errors of 4-7\% across all systems.
+The consistently low training errors confirm energy–force consistency in the training data.
+Validation and test errors closely match training performance for both $\Delta A_\text{c}$ and $\Delta \boldsymbol{f}_\text{c}$, indicating minimal overfitting and robust generalisation.
+The uniform accuracy observed across chemically and structurally diverse systems highlights the broad applicability of the EPIGS framework. \\